iamritikbhardwaj/activitybeds_api_documents/README.md

 Welcome to the **ActivityBeds API Docs**.
 This API allows clients to retrieve country and city data, including metadata like currencies, timezone offsets, and configuration flags.

-In addition to location data, the API also supports access to:
+the API supports access to:

 - 🏞️ **Activities**
 - 🚗 **Transfers**